Mojang/minecraft-editor/README.md

-# Welcome to the Minecraft Bedrock Editor!
+# Welcome to the Minecraft: Bedrock Editor!

 <img width="750" alt="Stylized image of the Minecraft Bedrock Editor" src="https://user-images.githubusercontent.com/56832421/218781941-acb626bd-b9a3-4893-a1b0-d6a33b2f3d78.png">